Ride the Divide Movie

 And did I already say the cinematography was gorgeous?
 I cannot emphasize this enough!
 The movie really captured the splendor of the mountains, sunsets and cloud formations of the Great Divide.
 The sheer beauty of the GDMBR is a good enough reason to watch the film even if you aren’t a cycling enthusiast.

-My only disappointment was that I was shown in the movie for a mere half second at the beginning, right before the opening title rolled onto the screen.
-In the cameo I was sitting on a couch at the pre-race meeting.
+My only disappointment was that I was shown for a mere half second at the beginning (at 4:28 in the film), right before the opening title rolled onto the screen.
+In the cameo I was sitting on a chair at the pre-race meeting.
 I was literally the only finisher of the race who wasn’t shown on a bike or acknowledged until the closing credits.
 This was not a surprise to me because during the race I was out there all alone and I never saw the camera crew after Day 1.
 Apparently, around Day 10 and Day 11 the crew waited for me after Mike told them I had passed him and was somewhere behind Adrian.
 They never found me and as Anthony said, at some point they had to run with the story lines they had going.

 Nevertheless, the movie brought back lots of memories of the most beautiful thing I have ever done, and in my biased opinion was the greatest documentary I have ever seen.
 I rate it five stars!